 RISC-V: An Open CPU Architecture

 RISC-V is an open CPU architecture that is a neat development in the history of CPUs and computing.
 This page is a start of collecting information and links about it.
-This page also has direct content to help NMSU CS 370 students.
+This page also has direct content to help NMSU CS 370 students in using RISC-V as a compiler target language.

 The RISC-V ISA (Instruction Set Architecture)